laszlo-r/sublime-webloader/README.md

 TODO:
 -----

+- add js commands / reload to the sublime console or dialog
 - the plugin now only tries to connect when actual editing happens, and with a low timeout (0.05s, still can trigger the slow plugins warning)
   - could put these blocking connections under sublime.set_timeout(callback, millisecs) -- which is blocking, sadly
 - test server with multiple sites and files: plugin -> server -> client process works find, but: